samizdatco/skia-canvas/README.md

 })
 ```

 ##### PROPERTIES

 #### `background`
 This specifies the color of the window's background which is drawn behind your canvas content.
 It supports all the same CSS color formats as the `fillStyle` and `strokeStyle` properties.
-Defaults to a dark grey (which is semi-transparent on macOS).
+Defaults to white.

 #### `canvas`
 The `Canvas` object associated with the window.
 By default the window will create a canvas with the same size as the window dimensions, but the canvas can also be replaced at any time by assigning a new one to this property.

 #### `ctx`
-A convenience property rendering context for the window's canvas.
-This is a shortcut equivalent to calling `win.canvas.getContext("2d")`.
+The rendering context of the window's canvas.
+This is a shortcut to calling `win.canvas.getContext("2d")`.
 If the canvas has multiple pages, this will point to the most recent (i.e., the ‘topmost’ page in the stack).

 #### `page`
 A 1-based index into the canvas's pages array.
-Only one page can be displayed on screen at a time and setting this property allows you to pick which one.
+If the canvas has multiple pages, this property allows you to select which one to display (potentially allowing for pre-rendering a canvas then animating it as a flip-book).
 Page `1` is the earliest (or ‘bottommost’) page created.
+Negative page numbers also work, counting backward from `-1` (the ‘topmost’ page).

 #### `left` / `top` / `width` / `height`
 The current location and size of the window as specified in resolution-independent ‘points’.
+Defaults to a 512 × 512 pt window in the center of the screen.
 Note that the window and the canvas have independent sizes: the window will scale the canvas's content to fit its current dimensions (using the `fit` property to determine how to deal with differences in aspect ratio).
-If you want to ensure that the canvas size matches the window size, try listening for a `resize` event and updating the canvas dimensions when it fires.

 #### `title`
 The string that is displayed in the window's title bar.

 #### `cursor`
 The icon used for the mouse pointer.
-By default a standard arrow pointer is used, but other styles can be selected by setting the property to one of the standard [CSS cursor][mdn_cursor] values.
+By default an arrow cursor is used, but other styles can be selected by setting the property to one of the standard [CSS cursor][mdn_cursor] values.

 #### `fit`
 When the window is resized, it is likely that it will not perfectly match the aspect ratio of the underlying canvas.
 This property selects how the layout should adapt—whether it should add margins, allow portions of the canvas to be cropped, or stretch the image to fit.
 It supports all of the [CSS object-fit][mdn_object_fit] values plus some additions:
   - `contain-x` and `contain-y` extend the `contain` mode to choose which axis to use when fitting the canvas
-  - `resize` will update the window's canvas to match the new window size (you'll probably also want to define an `.on("resize")` handler to update the contents)
+  - `resize` will modify the window's canvas to match the new window size (you'll probably also want to define an `.on("resize")` handler to update the contents)

 #### `visible`